School Librarian Jobs

 Librarians frequently collaborate with teachers to design research-based projects for students.
 The librarian should help the teacher guide students to a variety of credible sources.
 Library media specialists must be comfortable users of technology and stay current with the newest resources available.

 The school librarian must know the range in ability level of the students who use the library.
 Books must be carefully chosen to update the library.
+A school library should have a wide variety of books that meet the diverse interests and reading levels of the students.
+The librarian must also balance the needs of the students with budget constrains.

 At times, the school librarian may be overwhelmed by the number of tasks that must be completed to make the library run smoothly.
 In addition lesson plans for large group activities and time for individualized help are needed.